 to vagal nerve stimulation in the model.

-physiology, or biochemistry.
-Experience with mammalian cell culture,
+or biochemistry.
+Experience with mammalian cell culture, recombinant DNA

-recombinant DNA technology, cellular signaling and rodent models of disease are
+technology, cellular signaling and rodent models of disease are preferred.

-preferred.
-Candidate must be able to plan and perform experiments in an
+Candidate must be able to plan and perform experiments in an independent

-independent manner with appropriate supervision, have excellent communication
+manner with appropriate supervision, have excellent communication skills and

-skills and strong interpersonal skills.
-Candidate will also be
+strong interpersonal skills.
+Candidate will also be responsible for

-responsible for writing papers, protocols and lab reports associated with this
+writing papers, protocols and lab reports associated with this project.
+Highly

-project.
-Highly motivated individuals who wish to develop careers as
+motivated individuals who wish to develop careers as independent scientists are

-independent scientists are encouraged to apply.
-Preference will be given
+encouraged to apply.
+Preference will be given to candidates with

-to candidates with documented success in research, such as recent first author
+documented success in research, such as recent first author publications and